TrollTrace/TrollTrace/README.md

 * Gilbert Collado [Github](https://github.com/JapanesePlatano) !
 [LinkedIn](https://www.linkedin.com/in/gilbert-collado-545099254)

 ## Team Agreement
 You can view our Team Agreement [here]().
-This agreement outlines guidelines for communication, collaboration, decision-making processes, and conflict resolution within the team.
+This agreement outlines communication, collaboration, decision-making processes, and conflict-resolution guidelines within the team.

 ## System Selection
 We selected the technology stack for Interslice based on the following criteria: